MatthewHeun/matsbyname/cran-comments.md

                 - Found the following files/directories:
                 - 'lastMiKTeXException'
                 - This note appears to be a minor problem with the cleanup process, not caused by the `matsbyname` package itself.

+## revdepcheck results

+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

+* rhub:
+    * `devtools::check_rhub()`
         * Ubuntu Linux 20.04.1 LTS, R-release, GCC
             * ERRORs: 0
             * WARNINGs: 0